Corporate Governance

 Status of internal audits

-The Company has established an Internal Audit Office that is independent of business management, in order to enhance and strengthen internal audit functions.
+The Company has established an Corporate Audit Office that is independent of business management, in order to enhance and strengthen internal audit functions.
 The scope of internal audits extends to all management activities related to governance processes, risk management, and control.
-The Internal Audit Office engages in activities such as drafting audit plans, conducting audit procedures for all divisions of the Group at least once a year in principle, and preparing audit reports and improvement instructions.
-In addition to regular audits of business operations, the Internal Audit Office conducts personal information protection audits concerning matters such as the status of the operation of the personal information protection system.
+The Corporate Audit Office engages in activities such as drafting audit plans, conducting audit procedures for all divisions of the Group at least once a year in principle, and preparing audit reports and improvement instructions.
+In addition to regular audits of business operations, the Corporate Audit Office conducts personal information protection audits concerning matters such as the status of the operation of the personal information protection system.

-The Internal Audit Office cooperates with the Board of Corporate Auditors and the accounting auditors to coordinate overlapping operations and improve the quality of operations, and reports directly to the President and Representative Director, the Board of Directors, and the Board of Corporate Auditors concerning the status of activities, including the results of audits.
+The Corporate Audit Office cooperates with the Board of Corporate Auditors and the accounting auditors to coordinate overlapping operations and improve the quality of operations, and reports directly to the President and Representative Director, the Board of Directors, and the Board of Corporate Auditors concerning the status of activities, including the results of audits.

-In addition, the Internal Audit Office reports the status of internal audits at management meetings, and endeavors to improve compliance through individual guidance and repeats of audits in cooperation with each business division of the Group.
+In addition, the Corporate Audit Office reports the status of internal audits at management meetings, and endeavors to improve compliance through individual guidance and repeats of audits in cooperation with each business division of the Group.

 Name